stanford-rc/rse-services/_docs/services/software.md

 for reproducible science.
 If you have a code base that you would like containerized, we can quickly do it.

+ - Docker (Dockerfile) development
+ - Singularity container development
+ - Other container technology that might be needed

 ## Documentation

 Documentation is essential for the usability of your software, but it's hard!